lkodinsson/MARS/Basic/PHB.md

 Extended actions take time that is longer than a single turn.
 Extended actions are only performed when their complete duration has been met.
 Once started they can be interrupted at any point in their duration, so long as it is your turn.

-Additionally there are also *reactions*.
+Additionally there are also *reactions* and *free reactions*.
 Reactions are special actions that do not take up a portion of your turn, but instead happen during another character's turn.
-Reactions can only be used once each round, and only if you meet the conditions to use that reaction.
+You may only take a single reaction each round, and only if you meet the conditions to use that reaction.
+There is no limit on the number of free reactions that can be taken each round.

 In addition to the following basic actions, characters may perform other special actions provided by skills and talents, such as maneuvers or spells.